-43. The Arab Forum on Sustainable Development should be held on a regular basis.
-It should be organized in a participatory format and bring together Governments, community-based and regional organizations, civil society, the private sector, major groups and parliaments, with a view to ensuring that the relevant stakeholders for sustainable development in the Arab region work together in a complementary, interactive and cooperative fashion.

-44. In order to prepare for the Arab Forum on Sustainable Development, a comprehensive survey must be conducted of all the development activities carried out by the relevant regional and international organizations and the ministerial councils of the League of Arab States.
+- 34. The Arab Forum on Sustainable Development should be held on a regular basis.
+It should be organized in a participatory format and bring together Governments, community-based and regional organizations, civil society, the private sector, major groups and parliaments, with a view to ensuring that the relevant stakeholders for sustainable development in the Arab region work together in a complementary, interactive and cooperative fashion. - 35.
+In order to prepare for the Arab Forum on Sustainable Development, a comprehensive survey must be conducted of all the development activities carried out by the relevant regional and international organizations and the ministerial councils of the League of Arab States.
 The findings of such a survey would provide key inputs for the Forum and help to disseminate knowledge and promote integration and coordination.

-45. The Arab Forum on Sustainable Development offers a framework for discussing transnational issues from a cross-sectoral perspective that encompasses governmental and non-governmental groups, civil society and the private sector.
-This framework must be strengthened.

-46. The Forum is an appropriate context in which to consider voluntary national reports prior to their submission to the high-level political forum, if States wish to do so, in order to exchange national experiences, expertise and lessons learned.

-47. The Forum is a regional platform that Arab States can use to consider the means, frameworks and mechanisms for follow-up and review of the sustainable development agenda that builds on existing regional initiatives and structures.
+- 36. The Arab Forum on Sustainable Development offers a framework for discussing transnational issues from a cross-sectoral perspective that encompasses governmental and non-governmental groups, civil society and the private sector.
+This framework must be strengthened. - 37.
+The Forum is an appropriate context in which to consider voluntary national reports prior to their submission to the High-level Political Forum, if States wish to do so, in order to exchange national experiences, expertise and lessons learned. - 38.
+The Forum is a regional platform that Arab States can use to consider the means, frameworks and mechanisms for follow-up and review of the sustainable development Agenda that builds on existing regional initiatives and structures.
 It is the appropriate forum in which to review the outcomes of the major United Nations conferences and summits regarding social, economic, environmental, demographic and other issues, and to present regional reports and build consensus regarding their themes.
-Those reports include regional sectoral reports on such transnational topics as water, food security and international migration, and comprehensive reports such as the Arab Sustainable Development Report.

-48. Including the priorities of the region on the agenda of the high-level political forum on sustainable development in New York would ensure that efforts in the Arab region are in line with the agenda of the high-level political forum and complement the work being done in other regions.

-49. United Nations organizations and international and regional organizations, including the League of Arab States, must be prepared to work in partnership, coordination and cooperation, so that they can provide technical or substantive support to the work of the Forum and ensure that it is convened on a periodic basis, thus helping the region make its voice heard in international forums.

-50. It is important to establish mechanisms for coordination between United Nations organizations and other regional and international organizations and development actors in the region.
-Such mechanism would ensure that we are able to contribute effectively to capacity development by collecting data and developing knowledge tools that are consistent with the characteristics of the Arab region.
+Those reports include regional sectoral reports on such transnational topics as water, food security and international migration, and comprehensive reports such as the Arab Sustainable Development Report. - 39.
+Including the priorities of the region on the agenda of the High-level Political Forum on Sustainable Development in New York would ensure that efforts in the Arab region are in line with the agenda of the High-level Political Forum and complement the work being done in other regions. - 40.
+United Nations organizations and international and regional organizations, including the League of Arab States, must be prepared to work in partnership, coordination and cooperation, so that they can provide technical or substantive support to the work of the Forum and ensure that it is convened on a periodic basis, thus helping the region make its voice heard in international forums. - 41.
+It is important to establish mechanisms for coordination between United Nations organizations and other regional and international organizations and development actors in the region.
+Such mechanisms would ensure that we are able to contribute effectively to capacity development by collecting data and developing knowledge tools that are consistent with the characteristics of the Arab region.
 It is also necessary to provide institutional and policy support, facilitate partnerships and strengthen the statistical capabilities of the countries of the region.

-III.
-Proceedings of sessions and presentations
+II.
+PROCEEDINGS OF SESSIONS AND PRESENTATIONS

-51. In addition to the opening and closing sessions, four sessions were held to review and discuss the following themes:
+10. In addition to the opening and closing sessions, four sessions were held to review and discuss the following themes: